Marion County prosecutor claims 73% conviction rate for 2019 murders

-INDIANAPOLIS, Ind.– Marion County Prosecutor Ryan Mears announced this week that in 2019, his office took more murder cases to trial than ever before.
+INDIANAPOLIS, Ind.-- Marion County Prosecutor Ryan Mears announced this week that in 2019, his office took more murder cases to trial than ever before.

 In court last year, the deputy prosecutors Mears shared with his predecessor Terry Curry prevailed 73% of the time, winning felony convictions in 36 cases.